 - Talent agencies that help connect them with brands and manage their endorsement deals.

-- Social media management companies that help them with content creation, scheduling, and reporting.
+- Influencer marketing companies that help them with content creation, scheduling, and reporting.

 They also need to continue growing their following by engaging with their audience and maintaining good customer relationships with them as well as with partner brands.